JetBrains/intellij-sdk-docs/topics/tutorials/action_system/creating_actions_tutorial.md

   Clicking on the list of groups and typing invokes a search, such as "ToolsMenu".
 * <control>Anchor</control> - Where the menu action should be placed in the <ui-path>Tools</ui-path> menu relative to the other actions in that menu.

-In this case, `PopupDialogAction` would be available in the <ui-path>Tools</ui-path> menu, it would be placed at the top, and would have no shortcuts.
+In this case, `PopupDialogAction` would be available in the <ui-path>Tools</ui-path> menu, it would be placed at the top and would have no shortcuts.

 After finishing the <control>New Action</control> form and applying the changes, the [`<actions>`](plugin_configuration_file.md#idea-plugin__actions) section of the plugin's <path>plugins.xml</path> file would contain: